syncfusion-content/flutter-docs/Flutter/radial-gauge/how-to.md

 3. Add the copied code snippet to the code editor, and save the process by following the steps below:

-    1. Paste the copied code snippet into the selected portion as shown in the snapshot (Replace container() with code snippet).
+    1. Paste the copied code snippet into the selected portion as shown in the snapshot (Replace container() with copied code snippet).
     2. Format the code using the **Format Code** button in the code editor.
     3. Save the process.